Cooking Glossary

 Sous Vide

-A precision cooking method where food is vacuum-sealed and cooked in a temperature-controlled water bath for perfectly even results.
+Sous vide is a precision cooking method where food is vacuum-sealed and cooked in a temperature-controlled water bath at 50-85°C for 30 minutes to 72 hours — produces edge-to-edge even doneness impossible to achieve with conventional cooking.

 Tempering